IBM/Spark-on-zOS/README.md

 <img src="images/Start.png" align="left" height="30%" width="30%" >
 <br clear="all" />

+# 2. Upload the DB2 and VSAM data

-7.Go to https://github.com/cloud4z/spark and download all the sample files.
+1.Go to https://github.com/cloud4z/spark and download all the sample files.

-8.Load the DB2 data file :
+2.Load the DB2 data file :
 * **Click ‘Upload Data’**
 * **Select and load the DB2 DDL file**
 * **Select and load the DB2 data file**